 CHPS provides resources – in many cases, free resources – to schools, school districts and professionals about all aspects of high performance school design, construction and operation.
 CHPS develops tools that help make schools energy, water and material efficient, well-lit, thermally comfortable, acoustically sound, safe, healthy and easy to operate.
 These resources include a well-respected six-volume best practices manual, training and conferences, a high performance building rating and recognition program and other tools for creating healthy, green schools.

-• There are 86 completed CHPS schools across America.
+• There are over 200 completed CHPS schools across America.

 • There are approximately 300 schools underway in the U.S. seeking CHPS recognition.

 • 41 school districts, with over 1.6 million total students enrolled, have committed to building new schools or modernizing to the CHPS high performance building standard, or using CHPS resources.